Negev Bedouin: Relationship with Israel

 A 2001 poll suggests that Bedouin feel more estranged from the state than do Arabs in the north.
 A Jewish Telegraphic Agency article reports that, "forty-two percent said they reject Israel's right to exist, compared with 16 percent in the non-Bedouin Arab sector."
 But a 2004 study found that Negev Bedouins tend to identify more as Israelis than other Arab citizens of Israel.

 Ismail Khaldi is the first Bedouin vice consul of Israel and the highest ranking Muslim in the Israeli foreign service.
 Khaldi is a strong advocate of Israel.
-While acknowledging that the Israeli Bedouin minority is not ideal, he said:
+While acknowledging that the Israeli relationship with its Bedouin minority is not ideal, he said: